gsu-protocol/auction-keeper/README.md

  done
 ```

-Example docker entrypoints are in the `entry` folder, suitably named for bidder and kicker.
-They can be modified as required.
+Example docker entrypoints are in the `entry` folder.
+They may be modified as required.

 ## Testing